nicoguaro/AdvancedMath/references.md

   with source code stored in  [GitHub](https://github.com/certik/theoretical-physics).
   The book contains notes related to theoretical and mathematical physics and snippets of code in SymPy.

+- Hans Petter Langtangen, Svein Linge ["Finite Difference Computing with PDEs."](https://link.springer.com/book/10.1007/978-3-319-55456-3), Springer, 2017.

+  This is a book on Finite Difference methods for PDEs.
+It has a stronger emphasis on computer implementation and verification, key aspects of scientific computing.

+- Hans Petter Langtangen, Geir K. Pedersen  ["Scaling of Differential Equations."](https://link.springer.com/book/10.1007/978-3-319-32726-6), Springer, 2017.

+  This book is centered on scaling of differential equations.
+Rewriting differential equations in dimensionless form has several advantages.
+  These advantages are also present in numerical solutions.